geoportti/geospatial-challenge-camp/source/tabs/partners.rst

     .. grid-item-card:: :fas:`bell`

         Do you have questions?
 Do you want to talk with us?
-Send an email to **geospatial-challenge@utu.fi**
+Send an email to **anna.saarinen@helsinki.fi**